-This area has not been developed and visitor access is very limited due to lack of trails and parking.
-Sleeping Bear Dunes National Lakeshore with the support (volunteers and funding) of the Friends of Sleeping Bear Dunes is developing a small parking lot, loop hiking trail, and interpretive signs to facilitate visitor use of the area as described in the Sleeping Bear Dunes National Lakeshore’s 2009 General Management Plan.
-The trail will be approximately 3.5 miles long, and the first section, which leads from the parking lot to an overlook with an interpretive sign at the top of one of the glacial kettles will be universally accessible.
+Since the purchase of the land, the area was not developed and visitor access was very limited due to lack of trails and parking.
+Sleeping Bear Dunes National Lakeshore with the support (volunteers and funding) of the Friends of Sleeping Bear Dunes was asked to developing a small parking lot, loop hiking trail, and interpretive signs to facilitate visitor use of the area as described in the Sleeping Bear Dunes National Lakeshore’s 2009 General Management Plan.

-Once built, this trail will be used by school groups on educational field trips to teach about the effects of the glaciation of this region and about some of the unique bog habitats.
-This area is also one of the best ares in the Park to observe spring wildflowers.
+We are excited to open this part of the park for use by school groups on educational field trips to teach about the effects of the glaciation of this region and about some of the unique bog habitats.
+This area is also one of the best areas in the Park to observe spring wildflowers.
 The high elevation creates good conditions for lake-effect snow in the winter and as a result, this area provides some of the best snowshoeing in the Park

 The Park Interpretive staff is developing interpretive signs to describe the geological formations and unique habitats in this area.

 The project was led by the Park Roads, Trails, and Grounds staff and supported by local youth corps groups (YouthWork – 8 weeks and SEEDS – 2 weeks) and volunteers from Friends of Sleeping Bear Dunes.
 Grants in support of this project have been received from the American Hiking Society, the Biederman Family Foundation, and Rotary Charities of Traverse City.
 We had 30 individual volunteers and groups from Marion High School, Cherry Republic, and CMU Alternative Spring Break students worked over 500 hours on the project.